tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-the fascination that many gay men have with Disney villains is precisely over how they theatrically perform their gender roles to the point where the naturalness of their gender can be called into question although the vengeful queen in Snow White and the evil sorceress Maleficent and Sleeping Beauty are OB stens gendered female they both wear clothing that completely covers almost every in of their bodies including cowls or hoods that cover their heads only their hands and face are exposed leaving the rest of the body cloaked their faces both have highly defined features etched cheekbones thin sharp noses strongly set Jaws in contrast to the softer designs of the heroins and they also seem to have access to makeup especially mascara and ey Shadow although crille in 101 Dalmations is not clothed like these two characters her facial design fits perfectly into this description in other words these villainesses are drag queens
+<mark>The fascination that many gay men have with Disney villains is precisely over how they theatrically perform their gender roles, to the point where the "naturalness" of their gender can be called into question, Although the vengeful Queen in *Snow White* and the evil sorceress Maleficent in *Sleeping Beauty* are obstensibly gendered female, they both wear clothing that completely covers almost every inch of their bodies, including cowls or hoods that cover their heads.
+Only their hands and face are exposed, leaving the rest of the body cloaked.
+Their faces both have highly defined features (etched cheekbones, thin sharp noses strongly set jaws) in contrast to the softer designs of the heroines, and they also seem to have access to makeup, especially mascara and eyeshadow.
+Although Cruella de Vil in *101 Dalmatians* is not clothed like these two characters, her facial design fits perfectly into this description.
+In other words, these villainesses are drag queens.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.73"%}>

-The fascination that many gay men have with Disney villains is precisely over how they theatrically perform their gender roles, to the point where the “naturalness” of their gender can be called into question.
+<mark>The fascination that many gay men have with Disney villains is precisely over how they theatrically perform their gender roles, to the point where the “naturalness” of their gender can be called into question.
 Although the vengeful Queen in *Snow White* and the evil sorceress Maleficent in *Sleeping Beauty* (1959) are ostensibly gendered female, they both wear clothing that completely covers almost every inch of their bodies, including cowls or hoods that cover their heads.
 Only the hands and face are exposed, leaving the rest of the body cloaked.
 Their faces both have highly defined features (etched cheekbones, thin sharp noses, strongly set jaws) in contrast to the softer designs of the heroines, and they also seem to have access to makeup, especially mascara and eye shadow.
 Although Cruella de Vil in *101 Dalmatians* (1961) is not clothed like these two characters, her facial design fits perfectly into this description.
-In other words, these villainesses look like drag queens.
-Jon Adams, in his reading of Disney villains as queer figures, writes:
+In other words, these villainesses look like drag queens.</mark> Jon Adams, in his reading of Disney villains as queer figures, writes:

 </from>
 </compare>